 The study from UC Davis researchers found that neutering or spaying before one year old, triples the risk of one or more joint disorders in these dogs.

-German Shepherd Dogs are important in police and military work, and are a popular family pet.
+German Shepherd Dogs are important in police and military work, and are a popular family pet, they are great work dogs, and they even save lives so the use of a German shepherd life jacket is essential to protect the dogs.
 The debilitating joint disorders of hip dysplasia, cranial cruciate ligament tear (CCL) and elbow dysplasia can shorten a dog’s useful working life and impact its role as a family member.
 For this study, veterinary hospital records were examined over a 14.5-year period on 1170 intact and neutered (including spaying) German Shepherd Dogs for joint disorders and cancers previously associated with neutering.
 The diseases were followed through 8 years of age, with the exception of mammary cancer (MC) in females that was followed through 11 years.
 The cancers followed, apart from mammary, were osteosarcoma, lymphoma, hemangiosarcoma and mast cell tumour.

 Continue reading Study: Early Neutering Poses Health Risks for German Shepherds

 FDA Approves First Drug to Treat Urinary Incontinence in Female Dogs

 July 27, 2011

 The Food and Drug Administration today announced the approval of Incurin (estriol), the first drug approved for urinary incontinence in dogs.
 Incurin is indicated for the control of estrogen-responsive urinary incontinence in spayed female dogs.
 Continue reading FDA Approves First Drug to Treat Urinary Incontinence in Female Dogs

 Read the full text of the article or the Abstract and Excerpts below: